-Employers/Graduate programs may seek demonstration of this competency through behavioral interview questions like:
+Employers/graduate programs may seek demonstration of this competency through behavioral interview questions such as:

 - Describe a time you had to deal with a difficult or challenging issue. - Give me an example of a time when you solved a problem in a creative way. - Tell me about a time when you had to deal with conflicting information.